Skip to main content

 • Be the expert on your own story.
 It is better not to BE the news story, but to see yourself as the expert on the news story.
 I was empowered by being able to draw on my professional life and talk about trauma and resilience.

 • Resist the temptation to vilify.
 I was asked over and again about whether I felt satisfaction seeing Harvey get his comeuppance, whether I felt angry about the women who hadn’t come forward beforehand and therefore allowed me to walk into his grasp.
 (Really?
 You want me to throw other women under the bus?)
 It is so easy to blame.
 So clear when there is a villain.
 The truth is that some of those tut-tutting with disapproval also abuse their power.
-(When I worked in the industry there was a woman producer famous for throwing things at her assistant.)
-The most gleefully censorious may also be covering for a predator by staying silent about abuse in their own family, company, or industry.
-By creating enemy images it moves the scandal comfortably away from us but we lose the chance for self-reflection and for the recognition that given the right ingredients of adversity in childhood, unbridled power, and a society that makes jokes about the casting couch rather than reeling horrified, we have incubated and colluded with the Harveys of this world.
+(And for those who want to pin all the abuse on men, when I worked in the industry I found the women much more terrifying.
+One woman producer infamously threw sharpened pencils at her assistants.)
+The most gleefully censorious may well be covering for a predator by staying silent about abuse in their own family, company, or industry.
+Creating enemy images moves the scandal comfortably away from us but we lose the chance for self-reflection and for the recognition that by allowing unbridled power and joining in jokes about the casting couch rather than reeling horrified, we have incubated and colluded with the Harveys of this world.

 • Be kind to yourself.
-At Echo Parenting & Education we educate legal professionals that trauma memory is held in a different part of the brain.
-This is not the chronological memory you can access and view from different aspects, such as recalling last year’s vacation.
+At Echo we educate journalists, lawyers and other professionals working with survivors that trauma memory is held in a different part of the brain.
+It is not the chronological memory you can access and view from different aspects, such as recalling last year’s vacation.
 It is vivid, comes back in uncontrolled flashbacks, and is all jumbled up.
-Often, a victim’s story changes or they are confused about details.
-Even if that isn’t the case, having to recount the story as I did on Democracy Now! after only 3 hours sleep and awash with cortisol, twice I garbled important details, and for the life of me couldn’t make that succinct, powerful statement about trauma and the importance of Echo’s work that made me want to do the interview in the first place.
-Be kind to yourself.
-Your brain may not work the way you want it to, even though this feels like the most important time you’ve ever had to be clear in your life.
-(And perhaps because of that.)
+Often, a victim’s story changes as different parts of the traumatic event/s comes into focus, or the survivor is unable to recall all the details.
+Even if that isn’t the case, having to recount the story as I did on Democracy Now! after only 3 hours sleep and awash with cortisol, it's unsurprising that twice I garbled important details, and for the life of me couldn’t make the succinct, powerful statement about trauma and the importance of Echo’s work that made me want to do the interview in the first place.
+You need to be kind to yourself.
+Your brain may not work the way you want it to, even though this feels like the most important time you’ve ever had to be clear in your life (and perhaps because of that).

 • Surround yourself with supportive people.
 The support I would have most liked would be from other women who were preyed on by Harvey.
 It would be very healing to compare notes on our encounters with this man, but also incredibly supportive to hear how others are doing in the midst of this media storm.